VinceZK/Logon/README.md

 # UI-Logon
-An identification management solution implemented using using Angular, Express, Passport, node-authorization, and JSON-On-Relations.
+An identification management solution implemented using Angular, Express, Passport, node-authorization, and JSON-On-Relations.

 ## How to Use
 UI-Logon contains 3 parts: